skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 *The Magus Archives were built soon after the inception of the Guild of Mages itself.
-I have sent secret messengers to Dunlock to speak with the Council of Masters, and although their books do record that the Archives on Mar Tesoro existed, they do not have the location.*
+I have sent secret messengers to Dunlock to speak with the Council of Masters, and although their books do record that the Archives on Mar Tesaro existed, they do not have the location.*

 *Since the Archives were constructed by Wizards, it would be foolish to go charging blindly into the wilderness in search of the site.
 The